scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 To understand the cost of Global Tables, we will use one of our customers as an example.
 They had a workload with the following characteristics, backing a recommendation engine for a large streaming platform.

-Their average item size was 8 KB, which as we described in our :doc:`Units <units>` section, means that each read and write operation would consume 2 RCUs and 8 WCUs respectively.
+Their average item size was 8 KB, which as we described in our :doc:`Units <units>` section, means that each read and write operation would consume 1 RCUs (for eventually consistent reads) and 8 WCUs respectively.
 They had a total of 224 TB of replicated data in their table, which was replicated across 5 regions.
-The table was using eventual consistency.
+The table was using eventual consistency for reads.

 The workload had the following characteristics: